 Chronic kidney disease (CKD) is one of the most common diseases in cats.
 Although more research is needed as to which early interventions have the greatest impact, there is plenty of scientific evidence that dietary changes can significantly reduce stress on failing kidneys and increase life expectancy.
-So, what do vets recommend when it comes to making diet choices for a cat with CKD?

 1. Royal Canin Renal